PACChem/RCDriver/README.md

 **My job didn’t complete.
 What happened?**

 So you followed all of the instructions and have a good input file but something still broke.
 We have a few places to check to see what went wrong.
-First I advise looking at the TorsScan output.
+First I advise looking at the RCDriver output.
 Did it break in the reac1-prod2.dat builds?
 Did you tell it you would provide an input file that you didn’t (<SMILES>.xyz, geo, anharm.log etc)?
 Make sure its there.
 Also, check to make sure your SMILES name is correct.
 If it made it past that point: did it print your error and immediately stop?
 Maybe it was missing an executable (it should print that if so).
 Check the dependencies listed in section 3.
 Did it break when running mess?
 Check to see if the me_files directory is populated.
 If that’s all good make sure you have the right executables for the thermochemistry computations.
 If it didn’t write the me_files, that means probably something went wrong in the EStokTP computation.
 Let’s check there…
 First go to output/estoktp.out and search for ‘starting’.
 What was the last thing it started?
 Nothing?
 Then go to estoktp.log and see if it tells you it can’t find an executable or specifies another error.
 Otherwise was the last thing started in output/estoktp.out an optimization?
 Then check geom.log (gaussian job) or molpro.log (molpro job) and see why the optimization failed.
 Edit your input file accordingly and restart at the right point (see Restart at).
 Does it look the the optimization was complete but it didn’t move on to the next step?
 Maybe it had trouble parsing your output – check to see if output/estoktp.out says it couldn’t find a keyword – it has trouble with some methods and basis sets.
 Still haven’t found your issue?
 Keep perusing the data/estoktp.out and estoktp.log and if you still can’t figure it out you may have to go into the data directory and look at those files.
 You’ll need some knowledge about how EStokTP works to use these, however.

-**Want to know more about what TorsScan is doing?**
+**Want to know more about what RCDriver is doing?**

-The majority of the files TorsScan generates are in the data directory.
+The majority of the files RCDriver generates are in the data directory.
 To understand the contents of these files please view the EStokTP manual (put link here when available).
-All of the python files in TorsScan (torsional_scan.py, build.py, anharm.py, and /home/elliott/Packages/QTC/heatform.py) are somewhat commented so feel free to dig around!
+All of the python files in RCDriver (rc_driver.py, build.py, anharm.py, and /home/elliott/Packages/QTC/heatform.py) are somewhat commented so feel free to dig around!
 You can direct questions to Sarah Elliott.

 ## (4) ACKNOWLEDGEMENT
 This research was supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC -- a collaborative effort of two DOE organizations, the Office of Science and the National Nuclear Security Administration, responsible for the planning and preparation of a capable exascale ecosystem including software, applications, hardware, advanced system engineering, and early test bed platforms to support the nation's exascale computing imperative -- and by the DOE Krell Computational Science Graduate Fellowship Grant Number DE-FG02-97ER25308.